Best Software

 Best for: Organizations already using DocuSign eSignature

-DocuSign CLM is the contract lifecycle management product from DocuSign, separate from their well-known e-signature tool.
-It offers AI-assisted review through the Iris AI engine, a drag-and-drop workflow builder with 100+ pre-configured steps, and broad integration capabilities.
-DocuSign has been named a Leader in the Gartner CLM Magic Quadrant for six consecutive years.
+DocuSign CLM is the contract lifecycle management product from DocuSign, alongside their well-known e-signature tool.
+It offers AI-assisted review through the Iris AI engine (announced 2025), a drag-and-drop workflow builder with 100+ pre-configured steps, and broad integration capabilities.
+DocuSign CLM grew out of the SpringCM enterprise workflow platform (acquired 2018), with AI capabilities integrated over successive releases.
+DocuSign was named a Leader in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management (published November 2025), its sixth consecutive year as a Leader.

 Key Features: